ratto/EDaemonWebServer/EDaemonWebServerTests/TESTS.md

 ## Important project references and packages

-- `Microsoft.NET.Test.Sdk` — test host and runner integration for .NET
+- `Microsoft.NET.Test.Sdk` — test host and runner integration for .NET (Version in repo: 18.0.1)
-- `xunit` and `xunit.runner.visualstudio` — primary test framework and Visual Studio runner
+- `xunit` and `xunit.runner.visualstudio` — primary test framework and Visual Studio runner (Versions in repo: xunit 2.9.3, runner 3.1.5)
-- `Moq` — mocking library used for interaction-style (mockist) tests and stubs
+- `Moq` — mocking library used for interaction-style (mockist) tests and stubs (Version in repo: 4.20.72)
-- `coverlet.collector` — code coverage collector for CI and local runs
+- `coverlet.collector` — code coverage collector for CI and local runs (Version in repo: 6.0.4)
 - Explicit `ProjectReference` to the production project: `..\\EDaemonWebServer\\EDaemonWebServer.csproj`
 - A `Using` entry includes `Xunit` so test files may rely on xUnit attributes without additional using lines (depends on implicit usings and project settings)